 Looking for that perfect kit for your kid to take to their next sleepover or playdate?
 The Tote-A-Fort is a pretty nifty pick.
 It comes with three lightweight, polyester blankets and bean-bag-inspired weights that stop a fort from collapsing in the center.
 Plus the blankets come with Velcro fasteners so that they easily adhere to one another, making it easier for little kids to build.
 The best part is that you can throw it all into the cinch sack and easily tuck it away or take it on the go.

 Why build a regular old fort when you can construct an igloo, a rocket or a castle instead?
 The sky is, as they say, the limit with this 120-piece fort construction set.
 It comes loaded with 75 sticks and 45 balls that can be connected to build a variety of structures, secretly helping your little ones develop STEM skills while they play.
-Once your fort is in place (perhaps with a little adult supervision), it’s sturdy enough that you can throw a regular old blanket or bedsheet overtop for extra fort goodness.
+Once your fort is in place (perhaps with a little adult supervision), it’s sturdy enough that you can throw a regular old blanket or bed sheet overtop for extra fort goodness.

-4. Crazy Forts
+7. Crazy Forts

 GREAT GIFT IDEA

 This award-winning sticks-and-balls set has definitely redefined the way kids build forts, all while engaging young minds and sparking creativity.
-The 69-piece kit comes with everything you need to build a solid foundation indoors or out, and you can fancy it up with a bedsheet or blanket.
+The 69-piece kit comes with everything you need to build a solid foundation indoors or out, and you can fancy it up with a bed sheet or blanket.
 Tunnels, domes and all other creations are at your fingertips with the accompanying instruction manual, but if you really want to get crazy invest in two sets and try out some of the double-build suggestions, too.
 This fort building kit is one of our favorites, and it’s also one of the best toys to give kids if you’re looking for a birthday or Christmas gift.

-5. Fort Boards: Fort Building Kit
+13. Fort Boards Fort Building Kit

 Tunnels, castles, boats and even submarines are possible with these award-winning fort boards, which can be tilted to all kinds of angles for endless creative play.
 The kit comes with 44 boards and 46 connectors that can be used indoors or out to build more than 20 square feet of surface area.
 Plus the durable plastic material means that this kit should hold up quite well for any younger siblings, cousins or friends who may want to make use of the boards a few years down the line.